Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 First, All-Pro tight end Travis Kelce dropped a pass that would’ve been a big gain on third down.
 Then punter Tommy Townsend shanked a 29-yarder after a penalty forced him to kick again.
 The Bucs started at Kansas City’s 38 instead of their 27.

-Brady needed one play, firing a strike to Gronkowski for a 17-yard TD and a 14-3 lead.
-Gronk hesitated before spiking the ball, waiting to make sure the flag on the play was again against the Chiefs.
+Brady fireda strike to Gronkowski for a 17-yard TD and a 14-3 lead.
+Gronk hesitated before spiking the ball, waiting to make sure another flag on the play was against the sloppy Chiefs.

 Mahomes drove the offense for a 34-yard field goal by Harrison Butker that cut it to 14-6, but Kansas City’s defense fell apart in the final minute of the first half — allowing 42 yards on two pass interference penalties.
 One against Mathieu in the end zone set up Brady’s TD pass to Brown for a 21-6 halftime lead.